HKGZTP/HKGZTP.github.io/_pages/talks.md

 He is a recipient of the 2005 IEEE Information Theory Society Paper Award, the Friedrich Wilhelm Bessel Research Award from the Alexander von Humboldt Foundation in 2007, the 2016 IEEE Eric E. Sumner Award, the 2018 ACM SIGMOBILE Test-of-Time Paper Award, the 2021 IEEE Richard W. Hamming Medal, and the 2022 Claude E. Shannon Award.
 In 2015, he was named an Outstanding Overseas Chinese Information Theorist by the China Information Theory Society.
 He is a Fellow of the IEEE, Hong Kong Academy of Engineering Sciences, Hong Kong Institution of Engineers, and the US National Academy of Inventors.

-Prof. En-Hui Yang (Online, Keynote)
+Prof. En-Hui Yang (Online, Keynote, invited by GZ chapter)
 -----
 ![image](https://github.com/HKGZTP/HKGZTP.github.io/assets/167737479/6681af38-5ca2-41c9-b1cf-0b6ceab6a51f)